Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Introduction

-Anybody doing topology and/or duality in nominal sets---we hope and expect that others will follow us here---will encounter similar questions, and so could benefit from an analysis of the answers we arrived at in this paper and in \cite{gabbay:stodfo}. } \item We make nominal-style atoms---urelemente in Fraenkel-Mostowski set theory---behave like variables of the $\lambda$-calculus.
+Function application and also $\lambda$-abstraction get interpreted as concrete sets operations on nominal-style atoms. \item $\beta$-reduction and $\eta$-expansion are exhibited as adjoint properties. \item This paper is a nontrivial application of nominal ideas, and the techniques on nominal sets which we use are original and have independent technical interest. \item We make nominal-style atoms---urelemente in Fraenkel-Mostowski set theory---behave like variables of the $\lambda$-calculus.
 Urelemente in set theory come equipped with very few properties; indeed, by design urelemente have virtually no properties at all.
-It is remarkable that they can nevertheless acquire such rich structure.\footnote{We carry out a similar programme for variables of first-order logic in \cite{gabbay:stodfo,gabbay:semooc}.} \item $\beta$-reduction and $\eta$-expansion are exhibited as adjoint properties. \item The fine structure of the canonical models (those of the form $\points_\Pi$) is very rich, as we shall see.
-The use of canonical models in this paper probably does not exhaust their interest. \item We prove a topological completeness result---but this should be impossible: topological \emph{in}completeness results exist in the literature.
+It is remarkable that they can nevertheless acquire such rich structure.\footnote{We carry out a similar programme for variables of first-order logic in \cite{gabbay:stodfo,gabbay:semooc}.} \item The fine structure of the canonical models (those of the form $\points_\Pi$) is very rich, as we shall see.
+The use of canonical models in this paper probably does not exhaust their interest. \end{enumerate*}

-This depends on the topology, so the fact that a notion of topology that `works' for the $\lambda$-calculus exists, is surprising given the current state of the art.
-One would not expect this to work. \end{enumerate*}